tum-vision/flbo/README.md

 # Finsler-Laplace-Beltrami Operators with Application to Shape Analysis, CVPR 2024

 Welcome to the official page of the paper [Finsler-Laplace-Beltrami Operators with Application to Shape Analysis (CVPR 2024)](https://arxiv.org/pdf/2404.03999.pdf).
+You can find a video presentation [here](https://www.youtube.com/watch?v=JCmblM9A1WI).

 ## Open-Source Implementation